 Vacation rentals close to Berwick Upon Tweed

-Outstanding large holiday house in Northumberland near Berwick-upon-Tweed with 3 bedroom, sleeps 6, Pets friendly, Pub within 1 mile, Cot Available.View Bede's - E4721
+Group accommodation in Northumberland near Berwick-upon-Tweed with 3 bedrooms, sleeps 6, Pet friendly, Cot Available.View Murton Cottage

 There is much to see and do in and around Berwick Upon Tweed.
 Aside from the walks around the Elizabethan walls and the town, there’s an army museum and thriving theatre and arts centre.
 There are plenty of shops, many of which are independent family-owned and managed concerns, and a twice-weekly market held on Wednesdays and Saturdays and a farmer’s market on the last Sunday of every month.
 So there’s no excuse for not being able to source fresh local produce for cooking that special meal.

 And for the more active, the 15-mile Berwickshire Coast Path starts in the town and winds along some magnificent scenery through Burnmouth and Eyemouth, to end at St Abbs Head.